LIME

 plt.imshow(mark_boundaries(temp / 2 + 0.5, mask))

-This ends our small tutorial explaining various explainers available with lime for explaining model predictions for different kinds of data like structured data, text data, and image data.
-Please feel free to let us know your views in the comments section.
+This ends our small tutorial explaining how we can use Python library 'lime' for interpreting predictions made by our ML Models.
+We explained various explainers available from 'lime' for interpreting model predictions for different kinds of data like structured data (tabular), text data, and image data.

 If you want to